igox/busylight-app/README.md

 - Status label displayed below the preview circle

 ### Custom color presets
-- Color picker (RGB mode only — Alpha and other modes hidden, unsupported by API)
+- Color picker
 - **Save & Apply** — pick a color, name it, save as a reusable preset and apply to device
 - **Apply only** — apply color without saving
 - Custom preset chips displayed in a horizontal scrollable row
 - Overflow indicator: fade + arrow + `· +N more` counter when presets overflow
 - Long press on a preset chip to **Edit** (color + name) or **Delete**
 - Edit mode updates the preset locally without applying to the BusyLight
-- Presets persisted locally via SharedPreferences

 ### Brightness
-- Brightness slider (0–100%), sourced from `GET /api/color` response (no separate API call)
+- Brightness slider (0–100%)

 ### Background polling
 - Automatically pulls status + color from device at a configurable interval